Connect with us

 Encourage exercise

-You may want to think about setting up a deal with a local health club or bringing in someone to provide exercise classes regularly.
-Or get an activity app and if you are an Apple fan, get the iPhone and Apple iWatch to track your movement and hand out rewards for your activity achievements.
+You may want to consider setting up a deal with a local health club or bringing in someone to regularly provide exercise classes.
+Or get an activity app, and if you are an Apple fan, get the iPhone and Apple iWatch to track your movement and hand out rewards for your activity achievements.

 The importance of sleep

-People are unaware of how much sleep routines can affect their health and work performance.
-Encourage better sleep patterns and use sleep apps if getting to sleep is challenging.
+People are unaware of how much sleep routines affect their health and work performance.
+Encourage better sleep patterns and use sleep apps if sleeping is challenging.

 The more you support your employees in living their lives, the more likely they will reach their full potential while working for you.